v13b9/streeteasy-monitor/README.md

 filters = {
     'url': ['?featured=1', '?infeed=1'],
+    'address': [
+        'Fulton',
-    'address': ['Fulton', 'Atlantic', 'Herkimer'],
+        'Atlantic',
+        'Herkimer',
+    ],
     'neighborhood': [
         'New Development',
         'Ocean Hill',
     ],
 }
 ```
 In this example, the script will check for rentals priced between $1,000 and $4,500, with 1-2 bedrooms, in the neighborhoods of Bedford-Stuyvesant, Carroll Gardens, and the Upper East Side.
-"Featured" listings will be excluded, and so will any apartments with addresses on Fulton, Atlantic, or Herkimer, or in the Ocean Hill sub-neighborhood.
+"Featured" listings will be excluded, and so will any rentals with addresses on Fulton, Atlantic, or Herkimer, or in the Ocean Hill sub-neighborhood.

 ### Configure cron helper scripts for script scheduling
 The project includes a folder of shell scripts to help with managing a cron job based on `main.py`.
 This method allows the script to run without needing to run